A new frontier, not far away over mountains and rivers,

 I once heard a pastor speak these words from the pulpit, "We are all wonderful, and we are all pathetic," and I thought to myself, "Brother, ain't that the truth."

 My people have a responsibility to reject anyone that tells our children they are bigots for refusing to accept the homosexual lifestyle.
 We follow the God of truth, not lies, the God of love, not hate, we believe in His teachings, and because we do, we are the most safe people to live among in the world.
 We have a saying, "Hate the sin, not the man."
 Or, "Hate the sin, love the man."
 And because we love the man, we will not hide the very thing that can save him, we will not confuse him about the truth, we will not wish him well on the path to spiritual destruction, we will not paint bad as good.

-My people have a duty to protect our children from anything that would rob them of the one and only thing they can keep forever - their souls.
+My people have a duty to steer our children towards everlasting life, and protect them from anything that would rob them of the one treasure they keep forever - their souls.

 My people have the right to discern between respecting other cultures and standing against enemies of God.

 My people have a responsibility to understand that, while there is always hope for the blind, the enemies of God do not share our compassion, and thus are to be dealt with accordingly.
 David did not take flowers to Goliath.

 My people have a duty to reject anyone that uses science in an attempt to disprove the existence of God, and thus lead our children away from God.